tawandamoyo/kindle-tool-cli/README.md

 This program parses and organises highlights (and notes) made on a Kindle ebook reader.
 These highlights are normally stored in a file called `My Clippings.txt` in the `Documents` folder of the Kindle.

-The program creates a new folder named `books` in its root folder, and in that folder creates a `.txt` file corresponding to the title of each book.
+The program creates a new folder named `books` in the path where it is run, and in that folder creates a `.md` file corresponding to the title of each book.

 ## Introduction
-The program takes the contents of a txt file and outputs them as separate text files named for each book.
+The program takes the contents of a `.txt` file and outputs them as separate Markdown (`.md`) files named for each book.

 Highlights on a Kindle are stored in a txt file in the following format: